iosjulianne/Async-SwiftUI-Combine/Ch 4/NotesChapter4.md

 * Bindings are especially useful when assembling a view from several smaller, specialized views.
 * They are an important tool to help create reusable views.

+@State and @Binding

-Best for managing local UI state
+- Best for managing local UI state
+- Avoid using for complex objects that you want to persist on disk or send across the network
+- If needed, make @State `private` to make sure they cannot accidentally be modified from the outside

 **Binding Objects**